-More than 50 universities and research institutes in Europe cooperate with GTS.
-For example, we have significantly influenced the development of artificial bone replacement, new ceramic qualities for platinum casting or reaction chambers for biogas energy generation.
-It is therefore important to us to be an active member of various organisations and research projects for innovations and new developments.
+More than 100 universities and research institutes in Europe currently collaborate with GTS.
+Thus, for example, the development of artificial bone substitute, new ceramic grades for platinum casting, as well as of reaction chambers for biogas energy generation has been decisively influenced by our work.
+So, it is important to us to be an active member of various organisations and research projects for innovations and new developments.

-In 1985, Horst Müller founded the company FMCP on behalf of the Belgian stainless steel foundry Magotteaux S.A. with the original production plant for melting crucibles and an associated development laboratory in Düsseldorf.
-The focus of research was on the fields of special ceramics and wear technology.
-Thus, top quality ceramic grinding balls had already been created almost 35 years ago.
+In 1985, Horst Müller founded the company FMCP on behalf of the Belgian stainless-steel foundry Magotteaux S.A. in Düsseldorf, the original production plant for crucibles with an affiliated development laboratory.

-Several years later the production facility in Dusseldorf was to be privatised.
-Again, it was Horst Müller who made an important decision.
-He took over the Belgian branch and in 1991 founded GTS (Gieß-Technische-Sonderkeramik GmbH & KG).
-Over the next ten years, his path always led him back to the parent company.
-As a consultant, he put his meanwhile invaluable knowledge at the disposal of the Magotteaux group.
-In the meantime, he promoted the expansion and continued technical development of GTS.
+A few years later, the production plant in Düsseldorf would be privatised.
+Horst Müller took over the Belgian branch and founded GTS (Giess-Technische-Sonderkeramik GmbH & Co.
+KG) in 1991.
+For another ten years, his path repeatedly led him back to the parent company.
+As a consultant, he placed his now invaluable knowledge at the disposal of the Magotteaux Group.
+Meanwhile, he fostered the expansion and technical development of GTS.

-In 2005, GTS acquired the ceramic foundry Megaceram S.A. and shifted production from Belgium to Düsseldorf.
-The result was a further strengthening of GTS in the international market, resulting in increased involvement in research and development projects.
-Meanwhile, more than 50 universities and research centres benefit from this collaboration.
-Fields such as gel casting, isopressing, platinum melting, and the development of artificial bones, container crucibles for solar technology, and reaction chambers for biogas energy production were significantly influenced by GTS in jointly supported programmes.
+In 2005, GTS took over the ceramic foundry of Megaceram S.A. and relocated its production from Belgium to Düsseldorf.
+The result was a further strengthening of GTS on the international market, so that its participation in research and development projects also increased.
+Meanwhile, over 100 universities and research centres currently benefit from this collaboration.

-The intensive contact with our customers results in new impulses for quality improvements or trend-setting new developments.
-Mature, reproducible and traceable manufacturing processes guarantee a consistent product according to the highest quality standards through constant documentation.
+The close contact with our customers generates new ideas for quality improvements or trend-setting new developments.
+Through constantly documenting each stage, our carefully perfected, reproducible and traceable manufacturing processes guarantee a consistent product that meets the highest quality standards.